 REPRODUCED www.mhs1955.com PAGES

-Historical Society member and volunteer Dick Jenkins created and maintained the comprehensive web site www.mhs1955.com, which he started for his Manchester High School graduating class of 1955.
+Historical Society member and volunteer Dick Jenkins created and maintained the comprehensive website www.mhs1955.com, which he started for his Manchester High School graduating class of 1955.
 Dick added photos by John Knoll, and stories about teachers and special places in Manchester.
-A Manchester native who now lives in Florida, and a professional photographer, Dick has decided to retire from his webmaster work, and has graciously agreed to turn over his web site pages to the Manchester Historical Society.
+A Manchester native who now lives in Florida, and a professional photographer, Dick has decided to retire from his webmaster work, and has graciously agreed to turn over his website pages to the Manchester Historical Society.

 Faculty